 The City of Edgerton requires all dogs and cats to be licensed annually.

 On February 18, 2016, Edgerton City Council approved several updates to the animal ordinances.
 One of those updates included new prices and structure for annual pet registrations.
 The new prices are listed below.
-All animals must be properly registered by March 31, 2016.

 - Neutered/spayed dog or cat: $5